 Fees based on account type

 Funds in the Base Balance earn interest at rates set by Further.
 Members may leave all funds in the base account.

 When a member's Base Balance exceeds $1,000, you have the option to invest the amount over this threshold in a variety of pre-selected mutual funds.

 An additional $18.00 per year**; this fee is paid out of the Basic Investment Account

-An additional $18.00 per year**; this fee is paid out of the Self-Directed Brokerage Investment Account.
+An additional $18.00 per year**; this fee is paid out of the Health Savings Brokerage Account.

 *These fees are in addition to any HSA account administrative fees that Further may charge.

 **The annual fee is not cumulative.
 Members with both types of investment account will only pay one $18 fee per year.

 Further collects an annual investment account service fee of $18.00.
 This fee is deducted from your investment account and only when the investment account has a balance.
 This fee is not cumulative.
 Members with both types of investment account will only pay one $18 fee per year.